eschlatter/DispersalSGS/README.md

 - `3_AddMutations.py`: Process simulation output.
 In particular, add neutral mutations.
 Output new tree sequence.
     - `final_overlaid.trees`: output: tree sequence with neutral mutations

+- `map_reference.png`: A map of the study area and sampling sites, for visual reference